randosrandom/Space4AI/README.md

 ```
 It also takes care of the destruction of the objects when it goes out of scope, and it saves you from creating multiple concurrent interpreters (forbidden by the Python GIL).

-Furthermore if you want to create a new system description file, we suggest you to pick any system configuration file from the folder ```config```, and follow it to build a new one.
+Furthermore, if you want to create a new system description file, we suggest you to pick any system configuration file from the folder ```config```, and follow it to build a new one.

 ## References